The benefits of Reporting Storm Damage for an Insurance Claim

 Reporting Storm Damage - Insurance Claims

-If your home has suffered damage after a storm, you might think specifying hail or wind damage when filing your insurance claim is the most effective approach.
-However, it’s often smarter to describe your loss more broadly as “storm damage.”
-Why?
+After a severe storm rolls through Tennessee, the last thing you want to worry about is a complicated insurance claim.
+If your home has suffered from high winds, hail, or heavy rain, you might think being specific when filing your claim is the best approach.
+However, it’s often wiser to describe your loss more broadly as “storm damage.”

-• Wind: Strong winds can rip shingles off your roof, tear away siding, topple fences, knock down trees, and even send debris crashing into your home.
+• Wind Damage: Strong gusts, common in Middle Tennessee thunderstorms, can rip shingles from your roof, tear away siding, topple fences, and send trees or debris crashing into your home.
+A professional wind damage roof inspection in Franklin, TN, for example, can uncover hidden issues.

-• Heavy rain: Prolonged or heavy rainfall during a storm can lead to water intrusion through your roof, windows, or foundation, causing not only visible damage but also mold and mildew inside your home.
+• Heavy Rain and Water Intrusion: Prolonged or heavy rainfall during a storm can lead to water seeping through your roof, windows, or foundation.
+This not only causes visible damage but can also lead to hidden mold and mildew problems inside your home, necessitating immediate attention.

-• Lightning: A lightning strike can cause catastrophic damage, from sparking house fires to frying electrical systems and appliances.
+• Lightning Strikes: A lightning strike can cause catastrophic damage, from house fires to frying your home’s electrical systems and appliances.

-If you report your damage as just hail damage but the adjuster determines the primary issue was wind, your claim could be denied or delayed because it doesn’t align with their assessment.
-Using the broader term storm damage ensures adjusters evaluate all possible causes, so you don’t limit your coverage.
+If you report only hail damage, but the insurance adjuster determines the primary issue was wind, your claim could be delayed or denied because it doesn’t align with their official assessment.
+Using the broader term “storm damage” ensures adjusters evaluate all possible causes, preventing you from limiting your own coverage.

 Reporting Storm Damage - Wind Damage and Trees